getsentry/sentry-docs/src/collections/_documentation/clients/elixir/config.md

 `in_app_module_whitelist`

-: Expects a list of modules that is used to distinguish among stacktrace frames that belong to your app and ones that are part of libraries or core Elixir.
-This is used to better display the significant part of stacktraces.
+: Expects a list of modules that is used to distinguish among stack trace frames that belong to your app and ones that are part of libraries or core Elixir.
+This is used to better display the significant part of stack traces.
 The logic is greedy, so if your app’s root module is `MyApp` and your setting is `[MyApp]`, that module as well as any submodules like `MyApp.Submodule` would be considered part of your app.
 Defaults to `[]`.

 `report_deps`